 <version> is the identifier of the version of the (original or amended) source of law.
 In general it is expressed by the promulgation date of the amending act; anyway other specific information can be used for particular documents.
-If necessary, the original version is specified by the string "original" (for the details regarding this element, please see the Attachment C);
+If necessary, the original version is specified by the string "original", expressed in the language of the act or version (for the details regarding this element, please see the Attachment C);

 <language> is the identification code of the language in which the document is expressed, according to [BCP47] (it=Italian, fr=French, de=German, etc.).
-The granularity level of the language (for example the specification of the German language as used in Switzerland rather than the standard German) is left to each specific jurisdiction.
-The information is not necessary when the text is expressed in the unique official language of the country or jurisdiction.
+The granularity level of the language (for example the specification of the German language as used in Switzerland

+''' rather than the standard German) is left to each specific jurisdiction.
+The information is not necessary when the text is expressed in the unique official language of the country or jurisdiction. '''